Sinking of Prince of Wales and Repulse: After the action

 It was obvious that the three destroyers were going to take hours to pick up those hundreds of men clinging to bits of wreckage and swimming around in the filthy, oily water.
 Above all this, the threat of another bombing and machine-gun attack was imminent.
 Every one of those men must have realised that.
 Yet as I flew around, every man waved and put up his thumb as I flew over him.
 After an hour, lack of petrol forced me to leave, but during that hour I had seen many men in dire danger waving, cheering and joking, as if they were holiday-makers at Brighton waving at a low-flying aircraft.
 It shook me, for here was something above human nature.

 On the way back to Singapore with the survivors, Express passed Stronghold and the four American destroyers heading north.
 Express signalled the action was over, but the ships proceeded to search the area for more survivors.
 None were found.
 While returning to Singapore from this search, Edsall boarded the fishing trawler sighted by Force Z that morning.
 The trawler was identified as the Japanese vessel Kofuku Maru, and was taken to Singapore, where the Japanese crew was interned.

 While the Japanese bombers were returning to their airfields in French Indochina, a second wave was being prepared for another attack on Force Z. They had not been given accurate information on the progress of the battle.
 The attack was called off as soon as they received confirmed reports of the sinkings from Ensign Hoashi.
 The next day, Lt Haruki Iki flew to the site of the battle, dropping two wreaths of flowers into the sea to honour combatants from both sides who had died in the battle.
-One was for the fellow members of his Kanoya Air Group, while the other was for the British sailors whose display of bravery in defence of the ships had gained them the utmost admiration from all pilots in his squadron.
+One was for the fellow members of his Kanoya Air Group, while the other was for the British sailors.